DJSAMSAM/samscorner/content/posts/Bosnia.md

 * They had some type of war in the 90´s (it was also a civil war?)
 * They love turbo diesel engines and eat only minced meat?

 As a service to the reader, I will therefore provide a brief summary of the history of Bosnia.
 Because of it´s location it has been part of many larger empires.
-Early in the first millenia a.d. it was part of the West Roman empire, and through a turbulent millenia Ostrogoths, Alans and the Bysantine Empire all traded places for control and influence over the area.
+Early in the first millenium a.d. it was part of the West Roman empire, and throughout the next turbulent centuries, Ostrogoths, Alans and the Bysantine Empire all traded places for control and influence over the area.
 By the year 1000, ready to head into the repressed dark ages of presumed feudalism, the population consisted of slavs and east romansized people.

 Skipping through the dark ages we head into the 15th century.
 The Ottoman empire, having ambitious plans to expand, took control of the Bosnian kingdom, starting a new chapter in Bosnian history.
 Cities such as the capital Sarajevo were founded, and trough migration and widespread conversions, a large muslim demographic was founded.
 A large sephardic jewish population also migrated into the area, having been kicked out of Spain.
 With the Ottoman expansion into Europe, Bosnia could thrive as part of a larger empire with widespread trade.
 This relatively wealthy period however approached it´s end during the 17th century, when the Ottoman empire was pushed back, turning Bosnia into a front line outpost for a failing empire.